 “I’ll use my platform since I’ve been ‘opened like a can of sardines.’

 “On the last podcast I was on, damn, they couldn’t even wait till the next show to talk about me.

 “I went on that show following my request with them for no Deontay talk.
-But when you’ve been holding onto something for so long, and you’re p—ed off about it, obviously anyone can push your buttons, and all kinds of s–t may come out.
+But when you’ve been holding onto something for so long, you’re p—ed off about it.
+Obviously, anyone can push your buttons, and all kinds of s–t may come out.

-“But that’s not the environment that I would have chose to speak on.”
+“But that’s not the environment I would have chosen to speak on.”